nvsontillano/todo-list-api/README.md

 _Response:_ Returns the newly created task.

 **GET /task**
-Retrieves all tasks for the logged-in user, including done and deleted tasks.
+Retrieves all tasks for the logged-in user, including done tasks.

 **PATCH /task/:taskId**
 Updates the details of a specific task.